jengalas/bwaf-bbw/_programs/leadership-awards-gala.md

           https://res.cloudinary.com/beverly-willis-architecture-foundation/image/upload/v1736189705/BWAF_Gala_2023_Bryant_Park_Grill_November_2023-194.jpg
         caption: 2023 BEVY Awards Gala
     automatic: false
+  - template: text-block
+    button:
+      - button_text:
+        button_link:
+    section_break: false
+    include_left-hand_column_text_: true
+    lefthand_text:
+      header_type: Medium Header
+      text: '2023 Leadership Awards '
+      link_text:
+      download:
+      link_url:
+    text_block: >-
+      Thank you to all who attended and supported the 2023 BEVY Leadership Awards Celebration!

+      Beverly Willis Architecture Foundation brings attention to the work of contemporary women in the fields of architecture, landscape architecture, engineering, development and construction.
+Since 2014, we have done this through a highly respected awards program, with the honorees celebrated at an annual gala.

+      Each year an event Chair is selected by the Board to head up the selection of the annual honorees.
+Names put forth for consideration are presented by the Committee to the Executive Committee of the Board of Trustees for consideration by the full board.
+In addition to names put forth by our constituency, the Committee seeks to identify women who may not yet have come to the attention of the general public for recognition.
+We are interested in scholarship, professional distinction, journalism, corporate achievement, and impact in the advancement of women in the building industry.

+      The event is our major fundraising event, and is responsible for a significant portion of our annual operating expense.
+It is a unique event within our industry—A special evening of friends, family, and professional colleagues provides an opportunity to expand contacts and demonstrate that networking with women is good business.
+  - template: sponsor-block
+    sponsor-header:
+    sp:
+      - category:
+        sponsor-name:
+  - template: buttons-block
+    button:
+      - button_text: Leader Sponsorship
+        button_link:
+    section_break: false
+    include_left-hand_column_text_: false
 date: 2021-05-05 13:32:44
 description: >-
   Beverly Willis Architecture Foundation brings attention to the work of